marcjwilliams1/ApproxBayes.jl/README.md

 show(smc)
 ```

+There are more optional arguments for each of the algorithms, to see these simply use ```?ABCSMC``` in a Julia session.
 If verbose and progress are set to true then a progress meter will be displayed and at the end of each population a summary will be printed.

 ## Acknowledgments
 Some of the code was inspired by [ABC-SysBio](http://www.theosysbio.bio.ic.ac.uk/resources/abc-sysbio/).